-There's the photography, flowers, the venue and let's not forget the dress!
-It's a big booming industry that rakes in billions just at bridal shows alone, but the big, expensive day can quickly turn disastrous if research is not part of the planning.
+It's a big booming industry that rakes in billions just at bridal shows alone.
+But the big, expensive day can quickly turn into a disaster if research is not part of the planning.

-"A lot of the vendors have non-refundable deposits," says Liz Fredrichs of the Better Business Bureau.
+"A lot of the vendors have non-refundable deposits," says Liz Fredrichs with the Better Business Bureau.

-It's an all too familiar complaint heard by the Better Business Bureau, for brides, thousands of dollars later, they didn't get exactly what they wanted.
+Frendrichs says it's an all too familiar complaint heard by the BBB.
+For brides, thousands of dollars later, they didn't get exactly what they wanted.

-“The first thing I saw when I walked into the venue was that my center pieces weren't right," says Erin Forgy, who was married in July.
+"The first thing I saw when i walked into the venue was that my center pieces weren't right," says Erin Forgy who got married in July.

-Not what Erin Forgy requested, wanted, or thought she was paying for.
-And on the big day, there wasn't much she could do..
+Forgy says her centerpieces were not what she requested, wanted or thought she was paying for.
+And on the big day, there was not much she could do.

-"Get everything in writing,” says Fredrics, “really keep good records of who they're speaking to and what they are promised."
+"Get everything in writing.
+Really keep good records of who they're speaking to and what they are promised," says Fredrichs.

-"I mean I could post it on facebook how bad they were and it would probably lose them business," says Erin Forgy.
+"I mean I could post it on Facebook how bad they were and it would probably lose them business," says Forgy.

-Despite the wrong flower arrangements Erin looks back on her wedding day and smiles but she also got a full refund.
+Despite the wrong flower arrangements Forgy looks back on her wedding day and smiles.
+But she also got a full refund.

-“The only reason that they did that was because the BBB got involved,” says Erin.
+"The only reason that they did that was because the BBB got involved," says Forgy.